Introduction

 What is Light in Physics?

 Light is defined as electromagnetic radiation that is noticeable to the human eye.
 When you raise your head up, you will be able to see the ever-shining sky.
-We use our eyes to watch our favorite movies.
+We use our eyes to watch our favourite movies.
 With our eyes, we can be able to play chess game.
-The knowledge of the behavior of light helps us to see and cherish the world around us.
+The knowledge of the behaviour of light helps us to see and cherish the world around us.
+Therefore, we can simply explain the dual nature of light as the ability of light to behave like a particle or like a wave.

 We also have optical devices like microscopes to assist in viewing very tiny objects, and cameras to capture memorable moments in our lives.
 Light is very special because it helps us to see and identify objects.